What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: The Basic Structure of Fairness

 Consequently, the decision-making basis for treatment is the question of whether or not people are equal.
-However, \myemph{equality is a strongly normatively loaded term}, because people possess infinitely many qualities and are therefore never equal.
+However, \myemph{equality is a strongly normatively loaded term}, because people possess infinitely many qualities and are therefore never exactly equal.
 In relation to certain situations, however, there is a normative stipulation that this difference between people should be irrelevant.
-Aristotle stated that this is particularly the case in private relations: if two people conclude a contract and it is a question of whether performance and consideration are balanced, it is irrelevant who these people are.
+Aristotle stated that this is particularly the case in private relations: if two people conclude a contract and it is a question of whether performance and consideration are balanced, it is irrelevant who these people are (e.g., the price for a bottle of water in a specific supermarket is $x$ -- no matter who buys it).
 Similarly, for the assessment of a penalty, it is irrelevant whether a rich person kills a poor person or vice versa.
-Because the decision here can be made by means of a simple calculation, Aristotle speaks in this respect of \myemph{arithmetic or continuous proportionality}.
+Because the decision on the treatment here can be made by means of a simple calculation (e.g., the price for two bottles of water is $2x$ -- no matter who buys it), Aristotle speaks in this respect of equality as \myemph{arithmetic or continuous proportionality}.

 In other situations, equality is said to depend on some characteristics of the people concerned; the relevance of the characteristics for the assessment of equality is decided normatively.
 Aristotle calls this the \myemph{worthiness} of people.
-We will also use the -- more contemporary -- term \myemph{task-specific equality} to refer to that concept.
-For example, take the tax rate: usually, those who earn more also pay a higher tax rate, and vice versa.
+We will also use the -- more contemporary -- term \myemph{task-specific merit} to refer to this concept of \myemph{task-specific equality}.
+For example, take the tax rate: usually, those who have a higher income also pay a higher tax rate, and vice versa.
 Because this kind of distribution decision must consider the balance of a more complex ratio, Aristotle speaks here of the \myemph{geometric or discrete proportionality}.
-The distribution ratio results in dependence on the worthiness negotiated in the political dispute: the ratio of the worthiness of person $i$ to the assets distributed to them must correspond to the ratio of the worthiness of person $j$ to the assets distributed to them.
+The distribution ratio results in dependence on the task-specific merit negotiated in the political dispute: the ratio of the task-specific merit of person $i$ (e.g., the income) to the assets distributed to them (e.g., the tax rate) must correspond to the ratio of the task-specific merit of person $j$ to the assets distributed to them.